Read on…if you dare…to learn fascinating facts about the world’s spookiest creatures!

 It’s a dirty job, but someone’s gotta do it!

 Most of the world’s vultures are not as strikingly colored as the King Vulture of Central America.

 According to Mayan legend, this species was a king of sorts, carrying messages between humans and the Gods.

 Is this a face only a mother could love?
 You decide!

 The BULLET ANT has the most feared bite in the insect kingdom.

-In fact, this species ranks #1 on the Schmidt Sting Pain Index because those who’ve been unlucky enough to get bitten by one of these inch-long ants describes the pain as “waves and crescendos of burning pain, tsunamis of pain, throbbing pain, excruciating pain.”And yes…pain as intense as if you’d been shot by a bullet!
+In fact, this species ranks #1 on the Schmidt Sting Pain Index because those who’ve been unlucky enough to get bitten by one of these inch-long ants describe the pain as “waves and crescendos of burning pain, tsunamis of pain, throbbing pain, excruciating pain.”And yes…pain as intense as if you’d been shot by a bullet!

 Bullet Ants inhabit the lowland rainforests of Central America and I’ve been fortunate to see them with my own eyes in the lowland rainforests of both Honduras and Costa Rica.